Red Alert: 5 Types of Investment Frauds

 • introduces fake financial instruments

-• Affinity Fraud targets communities and exploits trust
+• targets communities and exploits trust

 The allure of quick, substantial returns has led many people into the world of financial investments.
 Unfortunately, not all that glitters is gold.
 Here, we outline the most common types of frauds, each one more treacherous than it may appear.